 Healing Properties of Gold Tigers Eye

 Spiritual: Gold Tigers Eye gives us the strength and courage necessary to survive hard times.
 It can help us to trust in the Divine, that all is working out according to plan.
 It can also help us trust ourselves – and to know we have the ability to solve our problems and make a success of ourselves!
 Gold Tigers Eye reminds us that, “God helps those, who help themselves.”
 This shimmering stone also whispers to us that how we live in our everyday lives is our true religion and the way we conduct the most mundane activities is an expression of our soul’s health and strength.
 Gold Tigers Eye gently but firmly dares us to live empowered and to be fully alive to the beauty of the present moment.
-Gold Tigers Eye is connected to the Root, Sacral, and Solar Plexus Chakras; is linked to Capricorn and the elements of Fire and Earth; and vibrates to the number 4.
+Gold Tigers Eye is attuned to the Root, Sacral, and Solar Plexus Chakras and linked to the astrological sign of Capricorn.
+It is connected to the elements of Fire and Earth and vibrates to the number 4.

 Emotional: Gold Tigers Eye brings gifts of confidence and self-awareness.
 It helps us to see and respectfully acknowledge our own wants and needs, as well as those of others.
 Gold Tigers Eye helps us to disassociate ourselves from negative people who sap our energy and to seek out friends who bring us joy and help us grow.
 It helps us balance out our own emotional highs and lows, finding instead a steady balance that feels good.
 Gold Tigers Eye can be a very helpful stone for group work and relationships, particularly when people have different viewpoints.
 This stone can help people to see their commonalities and to communicate more diplomatically.